Equinix Smart View FAQs

 What is a building management system (BMS)?

-A BMS is an interface which data center operators use to manage and control critical data center assets (electrical, mechanical, environmental).
-BMS gathers operational data from these assets and relays it to the Equinix DCIM platform, to be viewed in the Smart View portal or retrieved using the Smart View APIs.
+A BMS is an interface that data center operators use to manage and control critical data center assets (electrical, mechanical, environmental).
+BMS gathers operational data from these assets and relays it to the Equinix DCIM platform, so you can view it in the Smart View portal or retrieve it using the Smart View APIs.

 What is the BMS upgrade project?